aeoa/serial_udp_forwarder/README.md

       --udp-port <UDP_PORT>
           Destination UDP port
       --buffer <BUFFER>
           Maximum number of in‑flight messages.
-When the buffer is full, reads from the serial port will pause until the sender drains some messages [default: 100]
+When the buffer is full, the oldest message will be dropped.
       --stats-interval <STATS_INTERVAL>
           Interval in seconds at which throughput statistics are printed [default: 1] --show-last